BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 We’d tell you a lot more, but Toyota is busy suing anyone in the industry who makes disparaging remarks about the Big T and they’ve got a much bigger barrister

 We didn’t score an invite to the October 2015 press launch – odd, when we have 60-80,000 visitors to the website every month – which is why our report was a tad late: we had to wait until road-test vehicles became available.

-The wait was worth it, because the new HiLux was an excellent vehicle.
-Its engine-transmission matching was the best in the ute business.
-The new diesel 2.8-litre engine pulled smoothly from very low revs, without any turbo 'lag'.
+The wait was worth it, because the new HiLux’s engine-transmission matching was the best in the ute business.
+The new diesel 2.8-litre engine pulled smoothly from very low revs, without any turbo ‘lag’.

 The six-speed manual box was a delight to use – unlike the Ford Ranger and VW Amarok manuals – and dropped engine revs below 2000rpm at freeway cruising speed.

 The auto also shifted well and downshifted automatically if the brake pedal was pressed on downhill grades: handy when towing.